Free Illinois Arrest & Criminal Records (Check Every IL County)

 +++Inmate Roster is for internal use only/requires pre-authorization to access

-In addition to the table above, searchers can do the steps below are how to find out if someone was arrested and where they are located:
+In addition to the table above, searchers can do the steps below are how to find out if someone was arrested and see where someone in Illinois is being held as an inmate:

 2. Type Illinois [city or county of arrest] jail search.